future-proof-iot/RIOT-rs/README.md

 ## Quickstart

+There's currently one example that will run on one board.
+Assuming you have a Nordic nrf52840dk connected, this should get you somewhere:

 1. install needed system dependencies.
 On Ubuntu, this should be sufficient:

     $ apt-get install build-essentials curl git python3 pkg-config libssl-dev llvm-dev cmake libclang-dev gcc-arm-none-eabi clang libnewlib-nano-arm-none-eabi unzip